psychoinformatics-de/datalad-tabby/docs/source/specification.rst

 like ``license`` for keys and equally simple values like ``1.5`` for values.
 While this simplicity is useful for assembling a metadata record (possibly manually), it is insufficient for yielding precise, machine-readable records with comprehensively defined semantics.
-For that each and every term, like ``license``, must have a proper definition, and quantitative values, like ``1.5``, must come with information on the underlying concepts and possibly associated units.
+For that, each and every term, like ``license``, must have a proper definition, and quantitative values, like ``1.5``, must come with information on the underlying concepts and possibly associated units.